caltechlibrary/library-shell-curl-and-api/outline.md

         + delete
     + leveraging Bash
         + checking the exit codes
++ Processing data
-+ processing data
+    + Getting the raw data ready
+        + best practice, keep your raw data, create derivatives
-    + finding what you've downloaded
+        + `find`-ing what you've downloaded
+            + find by type
+            + find by name
+            + find combined with grep to get files by extension
         + applying loops to process parts or all of a file(s)
-    + best practice, keep your raw data, create deritivatives
+    + Approaches to cleaning
+    + Tabulating results